 With the discovery of an outcrop of a gold reef on the farm Langlaagte in 1886 by George Harrison, Johannesburg was established and controlled by a Health Committee.
-Although Johannesburg has not celebrated its second centenary, it holds an unbelievably rich history.
+Although Johannesburg has not yet celebrated its second centenary, it holds an unbelievably rich history.
 It had structured mining and manufacturing industries that did bolster the city’s growth.
 In times between 1948 and 1990, racial segregation, forced labor, unfair taxation, and unskilled jobs were rampant.
-Systematic racism known as Apartheid led to the creation of Soweto town in the outskirts of Johannesburg where nonwhites were relocated.
-These problems caused over congestion in the city with the oppressed searching for a better living, protesting and heating up violence was widespread from the 1960s until the late 1980s.
+Systematic racism known as Apartheid led to the creation of Soweto town in the outskirts of Johannesburg where every non-white resident was relocated to.
+These problems caused over-congestion in the city with the oppressed searching for a better living.
+Violence was widespread from the 1960s until the late 1980s.
 This dark moment continued until 1990 when the National Government abandoned Apartheid after independence.
-Today, Johannesburg has a fully established metropolitan municipality which has transitioned the country although crime rates are still high in some parts of the city.
+Today, Johannesburg has a fully established metropolitan municipality although crime rates are still high in some parts of the city.

 Biggest Cities In South Africa

 |6||Nelson Mandela Bay||1,152,115|